CudStemlab/.github/profile/README.md

 ---

 ### Stemlab PrintFarm Orca Slicer
-> Customized OrcaSlicer with StemLab printer profiles pre-installed.
+> Customized OrcaSlicer with Printfarm connection system.

 Students and staff get a slicing tool that works with our machines out of the box — no manual config needed.